alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-29-ruling-on-befriending-women.md

 locale: en
 note: true
 category: [fatwas, zina, women]
-excerpt: "Having a girlfriend is considered Zina, which is prohibited according to the Book of Allah, the Sunnah and the Ijma' (consensus of scholars).
+summary: "Having a girlfriend is considered Zina, which is prohibited according to the Book of Allah, the Sunnah and the Ijma' (consensus of scholars).
 These two individuals must separate"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz